ASU-Bioinformatics/project-scripts/Project_Scripts/Molehin_8424037/workflow.md

 chmod -R g+w *
 ```

-Approximately ?% of the reads aligned to the ribosomal sequences and were removed.
+The remaining non-ribosomal reads were then filtered and trimmed.

 ```
 module load mamba/latest